csbhalerao/swag_gen_factory/README.md

 This script will take Swagger openapi.json file and generate kotlin network API code.
 Please find swagger info here https://swagger.io/

-This script will help in generating kotlin code for network api call like Data request and responses, also this script will generate the Retrofit interface which includes abscract function with retrofit annotation.
+This script will help in generating Kotlin code for network API calls like Data requests and responses, also this script will generate the Retrofit interface which includes abstract function with retrofit annotation.

 ## Prerequisite

-You need ruby setup on your machine.
+You need a ruby setup on your machine.

 You can check inside a terminal emulator by typing: